$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Overconvergent cohomology and partial nearly finite slope families

+is concentrated is degree $d$ and is one dimensional, and therefore $\kappa^{-1}(\lambda)$ corresponds to a non-critically $S$-refined automorphic representation $\widetilde{\pi}_{\lambda,S}$ of $G(\A)$ of weight $\lambda$ (see Corollary \ref{p:non-criticality}).
+Finally, $\pi_\lambda$ is necessarily cuspidal as otherwise it would necessarily be an Eisenstein series and contribute to the usual cohomology in all degrees between $d$ and $2d-1$, hence in all degrees between $1$ and $d$ of the compactly supported one (see, for example, \cite{MSYZ}). \end{proof}

-\begin{remark} Although the existence of partial eigenvarieties has been anticipated by experts (see the work of Hida \cite{hida:partial} in the partial ordinary case), example where those are useful for arithmetic applications are rare in the literature.
-For example in \cite{JN} the authors use partial eigenvarieties for definite quaternion algebras to study the parity conjecture for Hilbert modular forms.
-Our construction of partial eigenvarieties will be crucially used in \S\ref{s:ezc} for the calculations of higher order derivatives of $p$-adic $L$-functions.\end{remark}
+\begin{remark} Our construction of partial eigenvarieties will be crucially used in \S\ref{s:ezc} for the calculations of higher order derivatives of $p$-adic $L$-functions.
+In the literature we find other examples of the use of partial eigenvarieties in arithmetic applications.
+For example in \cite{johansson-newton} the authors use partial eigenvarieties for definite quaternion algebras to study the parity conjecture for Hilbert modular forms.
+Another example is \cite{chenevier:application} where partial eigenvarieties for definite unitary groups are used to attach Galois representations to conjugate self-dual automorphic representations of $\mathrm{GL}_n$ over CM fields. \end{remark}